The Great Financial Mystery: What Caused the October 1987 Crash?

 Overcoming the Bottleneck

-For years, the NYSE had worked to curtail electronic trading, and accommodate futures-based equity strategies which would have required changes in its floor trader specialist system.
-Until the Crash, this was a power struggle which occurred daily in regulatory trench warfare.
+For years, the NYSE worked to curtail electronic trading and accommodate futures-based equity strategies, which would have required changes in its floor trader specialist system.
+Until the Crash, this was a power struggle that occurred daily in regulatory trench warfare.
 The Crash forced this brawl into the street.

 After the Crash, Congressional and independent investigators produced no less than 77 separate studies, some chaired by Wall Street’s most prominent names, to find the culprits, causes and remedies.
 One major battle boiled down to the NYSE versus the Chicago Mercantile Exchange which trades the index futures used in stock arbitrage.
 Each exchange activated its army of politicians, regulatory agencies, attorneys, consultants, and public relations machines to make their respective cases.

 The specialist made this comment at a time when two-thirds of his income came from floor brokerage commissions and the rest from trading.
-But he also was working in an environment of falling commissions.
+But he also worked in an environment with falling commissions.
 Today, that specialist’s income ratio is reversed, plus they are trading in an increasingly competitive environment accompanied by reduced trading spreads.

-Institutional and individual investors have clearly benefited from the 1987 Crash.
-It broke the trading logjam on Wall Street, made exchanges more transparent, democratized an assortment of new, lower cost products and strategies for retail investors, and accelerated the growth of anonymous electronic trading.
+Institutional and individual investors have benefited from the 1987 Crash.
+It broke the trading logjam on Wall Street, made exchanges more transparent, democratized an assortment of new, lower-cost products and strategies for retail investors, and accelerated the growth of anonymous electronic trading.

 But all this took about two decades to accomplish.
 Which leaves us with the Crash’s most important message: Wall Street observers and the media commonly say the dominant force on Wall Street is greed.
 This is incorrect.
 It is inertia.
 Tradition commonly trumps innovation in the financial services industry.
 And while some antiquated practices remain, the Crash illuminated and eliminated some of Wall Street’s oldest and more arcane self-interest practices.
 What has not changed is the fact that time remains the friend of some and the enemy of others.